sirzur/DJA0230TLS/ROOT.md

 Thanks to Whirlpool users, particularly Swixel who provided suggestions and insights along the way.

+## Overall Process

+!!!Note
+   There is no requirement for a factory reset, nor a firmware upgrade or downgrade for this process to work

+The overall process involves two main steps:
+1. Setting up an ACS (TR-069) server
+2. Pushing a config update through ACS that will disable signature, allow plain text updates and enable dropbear

 ## Overall Steps

 1. Install Ubuntu 18.04.2 LTS and boot into operating system